etzimopoulos/etzimopoulos/README.md

 👉This unique blend of soft and technical skills is my sweet spot: it allows me to bridge the gap (⚖) between the Business and Analytics teams, switch gears as required in order to bring critical projects over the line and deliver great value to my Clients!

 ### About me
-- 🔭 I’m currently working on Fraud Analytics for the Insurance Industry.
-In plain words: "How to spot Fraud in Insurance Claims"!
+- 🔭 I’m currently working on Fraud Analytics for the Insurance Industry, in plain words: "How to spot Fraud in Insurance Claims"!
 - 📈 I'm building my personal website **Eclectic About Data** ![EclecticWebsite][eclectic_logo]
 - 🌱 I’m currently learning Git, Python Software Engineering and Crypto
 - 👯 I’m looking to collaborate on Open Source projects within the Analytics space
 - 🤔 I’m looking for help with my Software Engineering skills (I'm still learning)
-- 💬 Ask me about: I'm a father of two boys, come from Greece, but live in London
 - 📫 Reach out to on Twitter [![Twitter][twitter_logo]] or LinkedIn [![LinkedIn][Lin_logo]]

 <!-- Icons -->